OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 **Who is able to see my online activity?**

 Explain that as data moves around the internet it is collected at various points, including by internet service providers and tech companies.
 This information can be accessed at the level of the company and can also be subpoenaed by a government.
 Having a good knowledge of the local context will help the trainer answer this question.
 For example, what is the law around data retention at companies?
 Do the police require a court order to access data?
 How likely is it that tech companies are likely to respond to a request from government officials to hand over data?
 All of these questions can be very important to journalists, particularly those who are just starting to navigate the space.
-Explain that who is collecting their data may or may not be problematic for the journalist based on their own risks and the risk associated with a story they are working on.
+Explain that who is collecting their data may or may not be an issue for the journalist based on their own risks and the risk associated with a story they are working on.

 **What data is my phone company and internet service provider collecting?**

 The journalist should be made aware that companies can collect a significant amount of information on users, including call logs, browsing history, and location data.
 This can put them and others at risk.
-It may be helpful here to outline some of the data that could be collected but this should be followed by some steps, such as calling and texting through end-to-end encrypted apps like Signal and WhatsApp rather than calling via their cell phone network, that the journalist can use to better protect themselves.
+It may be helpful here to outline some of the data that could be collected but this list should be followed by some practical steps, such as calling and texting through end-to-end encrypted apps like Signal and WhatsApp rather than calling via their cell phone network, that the journalist can use to better protect themselves.

 **Is Google safe to use?**

-Most major tech companies have robust security in place that protects users from state-actors and others who may try to access their data.
+Most major tech companies have robust security in place that protects users from state-based actors and others who may try to access their data.
 For the majority of people, big tech companies are a good option to use.
-It is important that the journalist uses the risk assessment to think about who may want to access their data, how much data, including metadata that company stores, and whether the tech company will hand that data over.
+It is important that the journalist uses the risk assessment to think about who may want to access their data, how much data, including metadata, that company stores, and whether the tech company will hand that data over.
 They can check this by reviewing annual transparency reports published by the companies as well as carrying out an online search using the name of the company and keywords, such as the name of their country, subpoena, and user data.
 As a general rule, it is best to avoid using online services that have close ties to the country the journalist is in if their government poses a threat.
 For example, journalists covering sensitive stories linked to the US government should avoid using US companies for their work.
 No one service is completely safe to use; there are only more secure options based on what the journalist is reporting on.

 **What VPN should I use?**